Giving Back To The ʻĀina

 Take The Pledge!
 Maybe your Maui vacation schedule doesn’t allow enough time to do a full day of volunteering.
 One option is to take the pledge.
 National Geographic encourages each one of us to take the pledge.
 The plastic pollution problem is in plain sight.
 It affects us all.
 Together we can reduce single-use plastics and make a lasting impact.
 Take the pledge here.

 Oh, and what about Tauzer The Honu Hound?
 ‘Tau’, an Australian Cattle dog has been specially trained on the Mainland to detect endangered Sea Turtle nesting sites like those found on Ke’ahu beach.
 Tau helps Cheryl locate sea turtle eggs on the beaches in Maui.
-You can read more about Tau’s amazing story on here and keep up with him via Facebook!
+You can read more about Tau’s amazing story on here !
 Tau’s partner is none other than Cheryl King, who aside from being our fearless beach clean-up leader wears the hat of Hawaii Program Director for the Turtle Island Restoration Network.
 Read more about Cheryl here.

 Want to see all the marine debris & garbage we picked up?
 View the gallery of photos taken on my beach clean-up day.